LongStoryMedia/LongStoryPress/LSP_WP/wp-content/themes/long-story-press-headless/README.md

 # long-story-press-headless

 Very simple WP theme exclusively for admin.
-It has some custom APIs for site settings (contact, theme colors, mission statement, etc.) that are routed to the WP rest API, optional gallerys to add to specific pages (this is a work in progress), and one additional post type (tutorials).
+It has some custom APIs for site settings (contact, theme colors, mission statement, etc.) that are routed to the WP rest API, optional galleries to add to specific pages (this is a work in progress), and one additional post type (tutorials).

 The rest are functions to handle CORS, and rest API routing.
 This is to be coupled with [LSP_UI](https://github.com/LongStoryMedia/LongStoryPress/tree/master/LSP_UI), which contains the headless frontend multisite theme and a [Node.js](https://nodejs.org/en/) API server with nginx as the reverse proxy and WP server.